UTexas

 • The Public Speaking Center provides one-to-one consultation services to undergraduate and graduate students who are working on oral communication assignments.

-• Supplemental Instruction offers guided study sessions to support students in historically difficult, lower-division courses.
+• Supplemental Instruction offers weekly, peer-led collaborative study sessions to support students' content and study skills development.

-The 360 Connections initiative was developed so all first-year students have the opportunity to connect with a small peer group during their first semester on campus.
-By participating in a 360 Connection (which may be a cohort, program, community, group, or class), students receive a holistic, 360° view of life as a Longhorn.
-More information about the 360 Connections is available at http://ugs.utexas.edu/360.
+The First-Year Connections initiative was developed so all incoming students have the opportunity to connect with a small peer group during their first semester on campus.
+By participating in a First-Year Connection (which may be a cohort, program, community, group, or class), students receive a holistic view of life as a Longhorn.
+More information about the First-Year Connections is available at https://undergradcollege.utexas.edu/fyc.

 First-year Interest Groups